Buying your first boat – Tips, advice and points to consider

 7. If the weather is a bit rough be brave enough to tell the kids that you are not taking the boat out.
 Even if you have towed it all the way from Christchurch to Lake Coleridge.
 When it’s your boat you are the skipper – what the skipper says goes!

 If the weather is looking a bit dodgy don’t go out.
 Listen to the weather forecast regularly and learn to judge the weather for yourself.
 Keep a constant eye on wind speed and direction.
 If conditions worsen head back immediately.
-Don’t try to hang on until the sea conditions become boarder-line.
+Don’t try to hang on until the sea conditions become border-line.

 When fishing on a large lake from a small craft hug the shoreline.
 Avoid heading out into the middle of the lake.
 Should the wind change suddenly lakes can, and do, become very rough, very quickly.

 For example, you are a couple of miles off Kaikoura.
 The sea was a bit rough and choppy when you set out.
 But the wind has increased and it is starting to rain.
 One of the crew is feeling a bit sick, so you decide to “up lines” and call it a day.
-Only problem though is the dam motor won’t start.
+The only problem though is the dam motor won’t start.
 You have no auxiliary – when the sea is rough and the wind strong, a small auxiliary won’t be a lot of use anyway.

 The sea is very deep off Kaikoura making your anchor useless.
 You will, of course, be drifting with the wind.
 Already the situation has started to become life-threatening.
 You decide the best option is to sort the motor out.